-If you could have seen my face the first time I tasted smoked salsa!
+If you could have seen my face the first time, I tasted smoked salsa!
 Just when I thought I had tried just about every salsa known to man, lol!
 It was during a trip to Austin, Texas while visiting my brother Ismael and his wife Janet Lynn.
-My sister in law is an accomplished cook and she literally cook run circles around me in the kitchen, ha, ha, ha!!!
-I love that girl!
-The love of cooking and good home cooked food rubbed off onto my brother Ismael and he loves to grill and smoke all kinds of dishes.
+The love of cooking and good home cooked meals rubbed off onto my brother Ismael and he loves to grill and smoke all kinds of dishes.

 It’s Worth The Effort!

-The salsa was he prepared that night consisted of tomatoes, serranos and onions with lot’s of lime and salt.
-I am not sure what kind of wood he used to smoke it, but the flavor was amazingly delicious.
+The salsa was he prepared that night consisted of tomatoes, serranos and onions with lots of lime and salt.
+I am not sure what kind of wood was used to smoke it, but the flavor was amazingly delicious.
 This spring and summer, my goal is to learn a little more about using my charcoal grill to smoke different meats.
-Now I can add salsa tot hat list as well.
+Now I can add salsa to that list as well.
 I was very happy with the results of my first attempt at preparing a smoked salsa!
 Thanks Ismael and Janet!

 Tri tip steaks!
 So easy to quick grill for some of the best steak tacos right off your grill!
 Choose your favorite steak rub to season the steaks 20 minutes before grilling.
 Grill on high heat for about 3 minutes per side.
 For medium/rare, I pull the steaks when internal temperature is between 125-130 degrees F. Let rest for a few minutes and then slice!